Jesse Cook: Life and career

 After the independent 1995 release in Canada of his debut album, Tempest, he played at the 1995 Catalina Jazz Festival; shortly afterwards, Tempest entered the American Billboard charts at No. 14.

 Cook has recorded ten studio albums, five live DVDs and has traveled the world exploring musical traditions that he has blended into his style of rumba flamenca.

 In 1998, Cook was nominated for a Juno Award as Instrumental Artist of the Year.
 In 2001, he received a Juno Nomination for Best Male Artist.
 In 2001, Cook won a Juno Award in the Best Instrumental Album category for Free Fall.
 In 2009, he was Acoustic Guitar's Player's Choice Award silver winner in the Flamenco category (gold went to Paco de Lucia).
-He is a three-time winner of the Canadian Smooth Jazz award for Guitarist of the Year and numerous other awards.
+He is a three-time winner of the Canadian Smooth Jazz award for Guitarist of the Year and has received numerous other awards.